 • Understand on-hand and in-transit inventory and identify options to redirect and re-deploy.

 • Rapidly adjust and secure supplier, production and logistics capacity.

 History shows that businesses better prepared for the rebound emerge stronger, gain market share and build lasting competitive strength.
-Our understanding at Siggol Logistics Company is that fast recovery requires preserving capabilities and capacity, making targeted investments and flexing up with agility.
+Our understanding at Siggol Logistics is that fast recovery requires preserving capabilities and capacity, making targeted investments and flexing up with agility.
 After this pandemic, Logistics Companies and other businesses will require:

 • Deploy demand sensing to proactively identify opportunities and risks.